LIST OF WORKS

 Chamber & Mixed Ensemble

-Mosaics – for violin and marimba (2023).
+Mosaics – Five movements for violin and marimba (2023).
 Premiered January 28, 2023.
 Commissioned by the Quad City Symphony Association and written for Naha Greenholtz, violin and Aaron Williams, marimba.
+Approximately 16 minutes in duration.
+Listen to Mosaics,

-Piano Quintet - for piano and string quartet (2011).
-Premiered April 28, 2011.
+Piano Quintet - Four movements for piano and string quartet (2011).
 Commissioned for the 25th Anniversary of Churches United, premiered at St. Paul Lutheran Church, Davenport, Iowa with the Maia Quartet and the composer at the piano.
-Four movements; approximately 22 minutes in duration.
+Four movements; approximately 20 minutes in duration.
+Listen to the Piano Quintet

 Dance of the Waterflame - cello and violin duet (2009).
 First performed 2 November, 2009.
 A reworking of the cello duo version; an energetic piece of melodic and pattern-music sections culminating in a big climax.
 Approximately 7 minutes in duration.